Purchasely/Purchasely-Firebase-Extension/README.md

 Currently supported app stores are the Apple App Store, Googe Play Store, Huawei App Gallery & Amazon App Store.

-## Implementation apps
+## Demonstration apps

-You can find examples of iOS & Android apps implementing Purchasely using this Firebase Extension in the [Purchasely/Purchasely-DemoFirebase GitHub repository](https://github.com/Purchasely/Purchasely-DemoFirebase).
+You can find examples of iOS & Android apps showcasing a Purchasely implementation using this Firebase Extension in the [Purchasely/Purchasely-DemoFirebase GitHub repository](https://github.com/Purchasely/Purchasely-DemoFirebase).

 ## Setting up the extension